Disclaimer/about us

 Original articles on food and breast cancer

 In addition to web pages covering specific foods, we provide original articles on how food and other factors relate to breast cancer risk and prognosis.
-For example, we have written thoughtful essays on topics such as what to eat for various subtypes of breast cancer (e.g., lobular, HER2 positive, triple negative), optimizing the diets of our high-risk daughters, and how type 2 diabetes is related to breast cancer risk, all backed up by our extensive database of breast cancer-related studies.
-We also provide short articles on the latest breast cancer news and studies.
-Sign up for our free monthly email newsletter to receive the latest scientific news on food and breast cancer, plus new original articles published on this web site.
-We will never share your email address with any other party.
+For example, we have written reports on topics such as what to eat for various subtypes of breast cancer (e.g., lobular, HER2 positive, triple negative), optimizing the diets and lifestyles of our high-risk daughters, and how type 2 diabetes is related to breast cancer risk, all backed up by peer-reviewed studies.
+We also provide short write-ups on the latest breast cancer studies.
+Tags (keywords) are also provided so that those who wish to explore more studies concerning a topic can find links to them.

-Our goal is to provide objective information that is supportive of the role of your medical team.
-We do not subscribe to the idea that promising food- or plant-based cures for breast cancer are being withheld from the public (see Food Cancer Cure?).
-Generally speaking, the doctors and scientists working on breast cancer research are well educated, intelligent, conscientious and dedicated to finding effective treatments for breast cancer patients.
+Our goal is to provide objective information that is supportive of your medical team.
+We do not subscribe to the idea that promising food- or plant-based cures for breast cancer are being withheld from the public (see No specific foods or diets can cure breast cancer).
+Generally speaking, the doctors and scientists working on breast cancer research are well-educated, intelligent, conscientious and dedicated to finding effective treatments for breast cancer patients.
 The same cannot always be said of internet purveyors of breast cancer treatments and cures.

 When entrepreneurs take note of the positive results in the second step described above, produce concentrated plant extracts or plant chemicals in pill, capsule or liquid form and then market them as cancer treatments, there is a potential risk to consumers since the efficacy, safety and appropriate dosage of the products have not been established.
 It is well known that some plant components that are chemopreventive in low doses or when consumed in the whole plant turn out to be cancer-promoting at higher doses.
 On the other hand, since many plants have been shown to have anticancer properties (and few of their components are ever developed into treatments), it seems appropriate not to ignore the information.